redpanda-data/connect/docs/outputs/README.md

 The switch output requires a minimum of two outputs.
 If no condition is defined for an output, it behaves like a static `true` condition.
 If `fallthrough` is set to `true`, the switch output will continue evaluating additional outputs after finding a match.
-If an output applies back pressure it will block all subsequent messages, and if an output fails to send a message, it will be retried continuously until completion or service shut down.

 Messages that do not match any outputs will be dropped.
+If an output applies back pressure it will block all subsequent messages.

+If an output fails to send a message it will be retried continuously until completion or service shut down.
+You can change this behaviour so that when an output returns an error the switch output also returns an error by setting `retry_until_success` to `false`.
+This allows you to wrap the switch with a `try` broker, but care must be taken to ensure duplicate messages aren't introduced during error conditions.

 ## `websocket`